 Astrophysics at the UTFSM

-The recently formed Astrophysical Sciences group at UTFSM is designed to have two divisions: extragalactic (Campus San Joaquín, Santiago) and stellar astrophysics (Campus Central, Valpraíso).
+The recently formed Astrophysical Sciences group at UTFSM is designed to have two divisions: extragalactic and stellar astrophysics.
 Both divisions work observationally and theoretically on vibrant research fields.
 The stellar astrophysics group is focussed on planetary science, compact objects, and binary stars while the extragalactic division concentrates on cosmology, galaxy formation and evolution, large-scale structure, and the halo-galaxy connection.
-In 2020 the first two academics were contracted, Antonio Montero-Dorta for the Campus San Joaquin and Matthias Schreiber for the Central Campus in Valparaíso.
-In 2021 and 2022 additional Professors will be hired for both divisions.

 The Stellar Astrophysics group will work mostly on two different but related topics covering some of the most vital areas of modern astrophysics.